Virgin Atlantic Logo

 From 1984 to 1999, Virgin Atlantic used a logo that evoked sea travel and adventure.
 The logo, similar to that of its partner in Australia, Virgin Australia, features an airplane keel resembling a yacht sail.
 This symbol suggests exploration and fascinating discoveries inherent in the brand’s concept.

 The logo notably includes the upward-moving white text “Virgin,” a key element of the brand’s identity.
-This detail represents the company’s ongoing growth and expansion and its pursuit of new horizons in the aviation industry.
+This detail represents the company’s ongoing growth and expansion, as well as its pursuit of new horizons in the aviation industry.

 1999 – 2006